 This subtle shift of the goalposts tilts the odds towards the provider.
 Now, if the price moves against you or stays the same, the provider will win.
 This is the digital equivalent of the provider slightly weighting a coin in their favour after you have backed a heads or tails.

-The wider the spread between the buy and sell price, the more margin a bookmaker is scraping from bets.
+The wider the spread between the buy and sell price, the more margin a bookmaker earns.
 The spread on the FTSE 100 above is very narrow, as spread betting providers compete fiercely on spreads.
-However – whilst the spread looks small, the effect is amplified by 20x due to the leverage.
+However – whilst the spread looks small, the effect is amplified by the leverage factor.
 As we explain in our demonstration later, the spread will cost a minimum of £50 for each £10,000 trade, so this is not an insignificant expense.

-The spread is not actually the killer factor working against customers on the spread betting platforms.
-The real killer is volatility.
+The spread is not actually the main factor working against investors on the spread betting platforms.
+The largest risk factor is volatility.

 You may recall from our article on risk and diversification that volatility is harmful to returns.
 Despite having a positive ‘average return’, a series of sharp gains and losses will destroy a portfolio’s value.
 This table featured in that article: